RWilliamsCoding/trumpvsharris/README.md

 #### The Home Page

 The home page of Trump Vs Kamala 2024 displays a logo saying "US Election 2024" with a navigation bar directly beside it.
 Below this is a hero banner image of an American flag.
 Then there is a site purpose instruction below the hero image.
-The main body of the home page is a centered image of trump and harris facing off in front of the washington monument.
+The main body of the Home page is a centered image of Trump and Harris facing off in front of the Washington Monument.
 Either side of the image displays pros and cons with links and fact checks.
 I have put Kamala Harris on the left and Donald Trump on the right, mirroring the political side they stand on.

 As I want to keep the site informative but minimalistic in the interest of UX, the last part of the home page will be the footer.
 On the footer it will have a breaking news scrolling banner and links to social media.

 #### The Donald Trump Page

 The Donald Trump page will have the same logo and nav bar that is displayed across the top of every page for consistency.
 Below this will be the TRUMP / VANCE image logo.
-The background color will be white and the font will be Blue for Trump and Red for Vance, it will also contain the slogan Make America Great Again, with a solid red border and a break at the bottom which will include the text 2024 in blue.
+The background color will be white, and the font will be blue for Trump and red for Vance.
+It will also contain the slogan ‘Make America Great Again’ with a solid red border and ‘2024’ in blue at the bottom.
 This is for consistency to what the user would see everywhere else.

 Below the banner, in replace of the site purpose instructions, it will show a motivational quote spoken by Donald Trump.

 Below the slogan/quote will have a picture of Donald Trump on the right and then a carousel on the left with forward and backward buttons.
-The carousel will show 5 celebrity endorsements give to Donald Trump by various.
+The carousel will show 5 celebrity endorsements given to Donald Trump by various public figures.

 For consistency, at the bottom of the page will be the same footer as is also across every other page.
 The only differences are social links to follow Donald Trump and a link to donate to Donald Trumps campaign and also different messages on the breaking news banner.

 #### The Kamala Harris Page

 The structure of this page will follow the Donald Trump page with a logo and nav bar at the top.
 Then below will be the Harris / Walz image logo.
-Background color will be white, Harris and Walz text will be Blue.
+The background color will be white, with Harris and Walz text in blue.

 Below the banner will be the motivational quotes/slogans for Kamala Harris